Goto main content

 Hit by an airstrike

-Malak visited the HI Prosthetics and Orthotics Centre in Zawaida at the end of July and started physiotherapy sessions to strengthen her muscles, in order to have later a prosthetic.
+Malak visited the HI Prosthetics and Orthotics Centre in Zawaida at the end of July and started physiotherapy sessions to strengthen her muscles, in order to later have a prosthetic fitted.
+Last month, thanks to HI, she was finally fitted with her first prosthetic limb.

 Prosthetic and Orthotic Officer Heba explains: “Everyone tried and is still trying to make Malak happy in every way available to us.
 She memorises the names of the entire medical team, whether the prosthetic specialist, the physiotherapist, the psychological support specialist, or even the receptionist.
 We have become new friends of hers.”